ciscoheat/superforms-web/src/routes/faq/+page.md

 ### Can you use Superforms without any data, for example with a delete button on each row in a table?

-That's possible with an empty schema `z.object({})`, or using the `$formId` store with the button to set the form id dynamically.
-See [this Stackblitz repo](https://stackblitz.com/edit/sveltekit-superforms-list-actions?file=src%2Froutes%2F%2Bpage.server.ts,src%2Froutes%2F%2Bpage.svelte) for an example.
+That's possible with an empty schema, or using the `$formId` store with the button to set the form id dynamically.
+See [this Stackblitz repo](https://stackblitz.com/edit/superforms-2-list-actions?file=src%2Froutes%2F%2Bpage.server.ts,src%2Froutes%2F%2Bpage.svelte) for an example.

 ---